 Serving our international students

-Take your first step toward the amazing St. John’s experience by contacting our Office of International Admission.
+Take your first step toward securing your future with St. John’s by contacting our Office of International Admission.

-St. John’s University has three residential campuses.
-Two are in Queens and Staten Island, New York City’s most suburban boroughs.
+St. John’s University has two residential campuses.
+They are in Queens and Staten Island, New York City’s most suburban boroughs.
 Only 11.6 miles from Manhattan, our Queens campus is near LaGuardia and John F. Kennedy International Airports.
 Our Staten Island campus is a 30-minute ferry ride to Manhattan.
 St. John’s also has a new, state-of-the-art 10-story “campus” in Lower Manhattan.

-Type of University: Roman Catholic, four-year, residential, coeducational university sponsored by the Vincentian Fathers and offering liberal arts and pre-professional programs
+Type of SCHOOL: Roman Catholic, four-year, residential, coeducational university sponsored by the Vincentian Fathers and offering liberal arts and pre-professional programs

 Colleges, Programs, and Degrees: St. John’s College of Liberal Arts and Science, School of Education, Peter J. Tobin College of Business, College of Pharmacy and Health Sciences, College of Professional Studies, School of Law; please visit stjohns.edu/majors for a list of programs and degrees.